SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

   ![Screenshot from 2023-08-12 17-42-50](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/9a8b28fc-17e6-4158-9704-a3c5275aebaa)

-* There are multiples way to write one the verilog code
+* There are multiples ways to write verilog code
-* Testbench instantiates the design by uut(unit under test) or it can also be started by dut(Design under test)\
 * Note that Testbench doesn't have primary input and primary output
-* Here Initalize input there thye stimulus is given to the system
+* Here Initalize input there the stimulus is given to the system
 * #300 is the delay after which the output will be obtain and its changeable according to our need
 * Command always #75 sel=~sel here the select line will toggle after every 75 sec delay
 * Here,there is no stimulus in tb file; we are dumping vcd file and observing output in GTKWave